A Social Ecology Approach to Rights of Nature

 We have to ask what social relations are causing ecological destruction, what sustainable and harmonious relations would look like instead, and how law can help move us there.

 It isn’t enough to simply establish rights in law: we must think about changing society.
 For example, rights to equality have not created an equal society.
-They have helped, but they aren’t a magic bullet or complete solution.
+They have helped, but they aren’t a silver bullet or complete solution.

 What law does is mediate interactions and social relations and social structures.